PCgithub-ux/Police_DBMS/README.md

 # Police_DBMS
 ## Police Database Management System Project
-This project is made as a Mini Project for DBMS subject.
 In this project, We have 6 entities that are as follows:

 1. Officer
 2. Station